adayeby/sun-tzu/example-family-renovation-dilemma.md

 ## Prompt

 My family is renovating the house in (city redacted) countryside.
 I don't live with my family now and I am abroad, but in the future I may spend substantial time there.
-My grandparents, my parents, my father's brother's family will live there.
+My x, y and z (family members) will live there.
 They are thinking about giving me the third floor.
 An issue now is that they want ceramic tile flooring while I prefer wood or wood looking flooring.
 Should I insist that my 3rd floor room goes with wood flooring?
 Tbh I'm fine with ceramic tile because if the entire house is like that, aesthetically it's more consistent.
 Though I do prefer wood looking.

 ---